Serving Kentucky's Schools and Student Athletes Since 1917

 • An RPI of 0 is likely not possible in any scenario.
 From a mathematical perspective, a team would have to be winless, each of their opponents winless, and each of their opponents’ opponents winless.

-Basic RPI Calculations (Not including the Game Value factor calculation exception for Football)
+Basic RPI Calculations (Not including football)

 • WP is the Winning Percentage of the team being considered.